nonmodernist/magic-lantern/docs/SCORING.md

 ## Collection Weights

 MHDL organizes materials into collections.
-These also affect scoring:
+These also affect scoring (but only for the top set of results):

 ### Default Collection Weights